GerHobbelt/FontOrg-and-FontRenamer/README.md

 FontRenamer v2 seems slightly more finicky r4e stability on Windows 10/64, even while it's produced in .NET 2.0, which should still be okay 🤔   Anyway, here again: YMMV.

+## Notes

+- the Designer and other text files provided with this instance of FontOrg is my (*probably patched*) copy from 2015 AD.
+- Older versions are stored in the `backups` directory.
+Try them and see which works if the latest if giving you trouble.